Gorchitza

 Gorchitza (lit.
-'Mustard') is a Ukrainian electronic music band from Kyiv that performs in English.
+'Mustard') is a Ukrainian electronic music band from Kyiv.
+The group performs in English.

 History

-2003-2007: Formation and first single
+2003–2007: Formation and first single

-Prior to the formation of Gorchitza, Oleksii Laptev belonged to a band with the same name.
-This band competed in a Ukrainian musical contest, "Better Together" (ukr. Краще Разом) in 2003, and placed second.
+Before Gorchitza, Oleksii Laptev was in a band of the same name.
+In 2003, that group placed second in the Ukrainian musical contest "Better Together" (ukr. Краще Разом).

-After the group disbanded, Laptev developed an interest in forming a new band.
-He was also working as a sound engineer at a radio station in Kerch, where he experimented with synthesizers during his downtime; this would inspire Gorchitza's electronic sound.
+After that group disbanded, Laptev planned a new project.
+While working as a sound engineer at a radio station in Kerch, he experimented with synthesizers.
+This influenced Gorchitza's electronic sound.

-Laptev encountered vocalist Alla Moskovka (better known by her stage name Alloise) by chance, when he attended a nightclub where she happened to be performing as a house vocalist.
-Laptev recruited Moskovka shortly after their chance encounter; the pair remained the band's permanent members until 2012, supported by other musicians in collaborations and live shows.
-Influenced by a mutual admiration for English-language music, they decided to write their songs exclusively in English.
+Laptev met Alla Moskovka (stage name Alloise) at a nightclub where she was performing as a house vocalist.
+He recruited Moskovka, and they remained the permanent members until 2012.
+Other musicians supported them for collaborations and live shows.
+Due to a shared interest in English-language music, they wrote songs exclusively in English.

-Gorchitza performed for the first time at a nightclub in Kyiv, "Kaif," on 6 October, 2006.
-Although this performance lasted only 20 minutes, the band considers this date to be its 'birthday.'
-In 2007, Gorchitza released its debut single, "Kiss Me Loneliness," which became a national radio hit in Ukraine.
-The band followed up with the song "One New Message" later in the year, which garnered some international attention when British band Apollo 440 remixed the track.
+Gorchitza performed for the first time at the Kyiv nightclub Kaif on October 6, 2006.
+In 2007, the band released their debut single, "Kiss Me Loneliness," which received airplay on Ukrainian radio.
+Later that year, they released "One New Message".
+The track received international attention when the British band Apollo 440 remixed it.

-2008-2012: International recognition and Alloise's departure
+2008–2012: International recognition and Alloise's departure

-In 2008, Gorchitza joined the label Lavina Music and released its first studio album, "Highlights."
-The label's general director described Gorchitza as the "most successful domestic electronic [music] project" at the time.
-That same year, Gorchitza represented Ukraine at the Sopot International Song Festival, having beaten almost 5,000 applicants to place in the final 15 competitors.
-Although the band did not win the contest, they were signed by EMI Music Poland, which released their music outside Ukraine.
+In 2008, Gorchitza signed with the label Lavina Music and released their first studio album, Highlights.
+That year, the band was selected as one of fifteen competitors to represent Ukraine at the Sopot International Song Festival from approximately 5,000 applicants.
+Although they did not win, they signed with EMI Music Poland for distribution outside Ukraine.

-In August 2009, Gorchitza performed in Russia for the first time, appearing at the NuNote Lounge Fest in Moscow.
-2010 saw Nokia launch a limited edition series of mobile phones that came with Gorchitza's music already installed.
-Also in 2010, the band released two singles: "Last Time" and "Final Cut."
-These songs were included on Gorchitza's second album, "It's You," released via Lavina Music in 2011.
+In August 2009, Gorchitza performed in Russia for the first time at the NuNote Lounge Fest in Moscow.
+In 2010, Nokia released a limited-edition series of mobile phones pre-loaded with Gorchitza's music.
+That year, the band released the singles "Last Time" and "Final Cut".
+These appeared on their second album, It's You, released via Lavina Music in 2011.

-The following year, Alloise decided to leave Gorchitza to pursue a solo career.
-She played her final live show with the band on 7 April, 2012.
-In an interview with Marie Claire, Alloise stated that her departure from Gorchitza briefly damaged her relationship with Laptev, though they reconciled as friends in 2013 and they remain on good terms as of 2016.
-Alloise was replaced by vocalist Olya Dibrova, and the band also received a new member, Kenyan-born singer Godwin Kiwinda.
+Alloise left Gorchitza the following year to pursue a solo career.
+Her final show with the band was on 7 April 2012.
+In an interview with Marie Claire, Alloise stated that her departure briefly strained her relationship with Laptev, though they reconciled in 2013.
+Vocalist Olya Dibrova replaced Alloise, and Kenyan-born singer Godwin Kiwinda also joined the group.